 As YA novels go, Loveless is wonderful for representation.
 It features non-binary characters, lesbian romances, as its protagonist’s gradual understanding of her own ace identity.

 There aren’t many LGBTQ books that do so much for queer representation in literature, while also being an engaging and moving tale.

-Loveless is a very poignant but direct story of asexuality and queerness, featuring a colourful cast of characters, set in a place where many of us undergo a journey of experimentation and self-discovery, and it succeeds at every turn.
+Loveless is a very poignant but direct story of queerness, featuring a colourful cast of characters, set in a place where many of us undergo a journey of experimentation and self-discovery, and it succeeds at every turn.

 Love in the Big City by Sang Young Park

 Love in the Big City is a gay Korean novel about friendship, youth, self-discovery, hedonism, and romance.

 Our protagonist, likely based on the author himself, is a young gay man in Seoul who is best friends with a woman; they drink and party and have fun and meet people together.

 We begin with this lovely, charming example of youth and friendship and fun.
 But eventually Young’s friend “grows up” and gets series, and so Young has to do the same.
 We watch him become a published writer, enter into a relationship, deal with family troubles, and even health issues of his own.

 We spend so much time with Young’s experiences and feelings.
 We sympathise with his struggles: family relationships, homophobia in public, break-ups and heartbreak.